W427697/Discord-/docs/src/pages/guides/guide-react/index.md

 npx -p @storybook/cli sb init --type react_scripts
 ```

+If you're using [Create React App](https://create-react-app.dev/) (or a fork of `react-scripts`) with TypeScript, you shold follow this [instructions](https://gist.github.com/shilman/bc9cbedb2a7efb5ec6710337cbd20c0c).

 Note: You must have a `package.json` in your project or the above commands will fail.

 ## Manual setup